leomorpho/JPEG-encoder/REPORT.md

 _Create a map of my implementation (classes, modules).
 Describe the interface of all objects._

+For the compression ratio, the input is translated to a list of short integers.
+The reason is that the audio files we are reading for this assignment would store [0-255] in a short integer.
+I therefore calculate the space it would take in regards to that (and not a 4 byte integer or float).
+To get the length in bytes of the encoded data, I divide the length of it by 8 for 8 bits/byte since the codes would be packed together.

+The compression ratio only takes into account the payload of the sound file.
+The size of the Huffman tree itself is not taken into account as a real file would need to have it stored for later decoding.

 | Filename  | Huffman | LZW    | LZW-based Huffman | Huffman-based LZW |
 | --------- | ------- | ------ | ----------------- | ----------------- |
 | Car horn  | 1.5638  | 5.1213 |                   |                   |